Sample Complexity of Linear Regression Models for Opinion Formation in Networks: The Opinion Formation Game

-In \pref{app:general setting}, we also show that $\sum_{j=1}^n W^{-1}_{ij} = 1$ and $W^{-1}_{ij} \ge 0$ for all $i,j \in [n]$.
-Thus, from \pref{lemma:potential}, the equilibrium model of every agent is a convex combination of all the agents' internal opinion on the network.
+Thus, from Lemma \ref{lemma:potential}, the equilibrium model of every agent is a convex combination of all the agents' internal opinion on the network.
+We show that $\pmb{\theta^{eq}}$ can be computed in a federated manner using the algorithm of~\cite{DBLP:conf/aistats/VanhaesebrouckB17}.